 A Veteran can suffer from both.
 Many Veterans suffer from traumatic experiences that are not dealt with while in the service, and then they are discharged and have to adjust to a new way of life.

-This is why a medical professional must be immediately consulted when a Veteran goes through a major change in their life or when they have a traumatic experience.
+This is why a medical professional should be immediately consulted when a Veteran goes through a major change in their life or when they have a traumatic experience.
 If they do not, it may only get worse, which may be more difficult to treat in the long run.

 The symptoms of PTSD differ from those of adjustment disorder, mainly because PTSD has four different categories.